Freight Shipping from Tulsa to Tacoma

 How much does it cost to ship freight from Tulsa to Tacoma?

-Full truckload (FTL) rates from Tulsa, OK to Tacoma, WA currently range from $4,345-$5,356 for a standard dry van load over the 2,021-mile route.
+Full truckload (FTL) rates from Tulsa, OK to Tacoma, WA currently range $4,345-$5,356 (roughly $2.15-$2.65 per mile over 2,021 miles).
 LTL shipments typically cost $1,312-$2,118 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tulsa to Tacoma?